xpqz/dyalog-docs/language-reference-guide/docs/system-functions/r.md

 |ANSI        |Same as Windows-1252                                                                                                              |

-For compatibility with the OutEnc option, the above UTF formats may be qualified with -BOM (e.g. UTF-8-BOM) or -NOBOM.
+For compatibility with the OutEnc option, the above UTF formats may be qualified with -BOM (for example, UTF-8-BOM) or -NOBOM.
 For input streams, the qualified and unqualified options are equivalent.